Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Morphologies

-Figure~\ref{fig:bvalue} clearly shows that in all simulations the low-\bvalue\ region (below the solid red line), which is expected to be populated by morphologically early-type galaxies, actually contains sources over a broad range of sSFR, with a significant fraction of actively star-forming sources (only $\approx\SI{20}{percent}$ of these low-\bvalue\ galaxies are classified as quiescent in \mthree\ and $\approx40-\SI{60}{percent}$ in TNG100 and TNG300.
+For M3 and TNG100 the average \bvalue\ is consistent with being flat as a function of sSFR, but statistics is poor.
+For TNG300 where statistics is sufficient, Figure~\ref{fig:bvalue} shows a clear trend of \bvalue\ with \ac{ssfr}, spanning the range between the expectations for bulge- and disk-dominated galaxies.
+However, Figure~\ref{fig:bvalue} also clearly shows that in all simulations the low-\bvalue\ region (below the solid red line), which is expected to be populated by morphologically early-type galaxies, actually contains sources over a broad range of sSFR, with a significant fraction of actively star-forming sources (only $\approx\SI{20}{percent}$ of these low-\bvalue\ galaxies are classified as quiescent in \mthree\ and $\approx40-\SI{70}{percent}$ in TNG100 and TNG300.